bandprotocol/cw-band/docs/contracts_price_feed.md

 ## Config example

 ```
-client_id: String -> Arbitary string for your request
+client_id: String -> Arbitrary string for your request
 oracle_script_id: Uint64, -> Please use oracle script id 360
 ask_count: Uint64, -> The number of validator you want to ask (Recommend: 4 on testnet)
 min_count: Uint64, -> The minimum number of validator need to answer to aggregate result (Recommend: 3 on testnet)